 Prioritize and filter information

-One of the keys to being an effective leader is being able to sift through the information they receive and deciding what needs to be relayed to their team and how.
+One of the keys to being an effective leader is being able to sift through the information they receive and decide what needs to be relayed to their team and how.
 The best leaders have a keen eye for understanding what work can be delegated, versus what is important to handle on their own.
 They are also able to clearly distinguish what is merely urgent and what is strategically important.

 A head for numbers and stats